 Search popular rental websites such as Craigslist, Kijiji, and Padmapper, but also expand your search beyond the internet.
 Not all landlords know how to advertise their rental units online, so look out for bulletin board postings at coffee shops, “vacancy” signs outside buildings, and listings in your local newspaper.
 It can also be wise to get the word out within your network of family, friends, coworkers, teams, and clubs.
 Even strangers or acquaintances may have a lead on your future home, so consider mentioning your housing search when buying groceries, getting a haircut, or settling your bill at a restaurant.

-Craigslist, Kijiji, and PadMapper have a lot of legitimate rental listings, but you need to be careful of scams.
+Websites, such as Craigslist, Kijiji, and PadMapper, have mostly legitimate rental listings, but you need to be careful of scams.
 Never send money to someone you have yet to meet, and never pay a deposit before you have viewed the rental unit.
 If you are suspicious of a potential landlord, trust your instincts.

 To avoid rental scams, ask yourself the following questions:

 - Is the rent suspiciously low?
 How much do similar rental units in the neighbourhood cost?